MicrochipTech/TB3216_Getting_Started_with_USART/README.md

 (TB3216) ATmega4809 USART Examples
 ===

+**The content of this repository has been moved to [Getting Started with Universal Synchronous and Asynchronous Receiver and Transmitter (USART) Examples (Microchip Studio)](https://github.com/microchip-pic-avr-examples/atmega4809-getting-started-with-usart-studio).
+Additionally, a repository containing MCC generated code examples for AVR128DA48 with the same functionality can be found at [Getting Started with Universal Synchronous/Asynchronous Receiver/Transmitter (USART) Examples (MPLAB X)](https://github.com/microchip-pic-avr-examples/avr128da48-getting-started-with-usart-mplab-mcc).
+This repository is obsolete and it will not be maintained.**

 This repository contains examples of bare metal source code for USART as described in [Getting Started with USART](http://ww1.microchip.com/downloads/en/Appnotes/TB3216-Getting-Started-with-USART-90003216B.pdf) document from Microchip.
 The repository contains an Atmel Studio Solution with multiple projects inside.
 Make sure you have the necessary tools:
 1. ATmega4809 device (recommended is evaluation board ATmega4809 X-plained PRO)